 2. Medical examinations, including but not limited to TB tests.

-3. Immunizations and vaccinations that are mandatory (including, but not limited to Polio, DTaP, MMR, Varicella, Hepatitis A, Hepatitis B, and Meningitis – (COVID-19 Vaccination is included).
+3. Immunizations and vaccinations that are mandatory (COVID-19 Vaccination is included)

 4. Pre-existing medical conditions and allergies, dental care, and eye care.